-In principle, if and insofar a severance payment is due to an employee, such payment will be equal to the transitional fee (“transitievergoeding”) within the meaning of article 7:673 of the Dutch Civil Code unless (i) the relevant employee can benefit from a different arrangement as explicitly agreed upon in an applicable social plan or (ii) otherwise determined at the discretion of the Executive Board or, where it relates to Above-CLA employees, Athora Identified Staff or ACTIAM Identified Staff, the Remuneration and Nomination Committee and approved by the Supervisory Board.
+In principle, if and insofar a severance payment is due to an employee, such payment will be equal to the transitional fee (transitievergoeding) within the meaning of article 7:673 of the Dutch Civil Code unless (i) the relevant employee can benefit from a different arrangement as explicitly agreed upon in an applicable social plan or (ii) otherwise determined at the discretion of the Executive Board or, where it relates to Above-CLA employees, Athora Netherlands Identified Staff or ACTIAM Identified Staff, the ReNomCo and approved by the Supervisory Board.

-No severance payment is due and payable by Athora if any of the following applies:
+No severance payment is due and payable by Athora Netherlands if any of the following applies:

-- the employment agreement is terminated at the employee's initiative, unless this termination results from seriously culpable conduct or neglect on the part of Athora;
+- the employment agreement is terminated at the employee's initiative, unless this termination results from seriously culpable conduct or neglect on the part of ATHORA NETHERLANDS; or

-- seriously culpable conduct or neglect by the employee in the performance of his or her job; or
+- seriously culpable conduct or neglect by the employee in the performance of the employee’s job; or

-- failure of Athora and/or ACTIAM and/or Zwitserleven PPI, as applicable, if the employee is considered a day-to-day policymaker (“dagelijks beleidsbepaler”) of such entity within the meaning of the FMSA.
+- failure of Athora Netherlands and/or ACTIAM and/or Zwitserleven PPI, as applicable, if the employee is considered a day-to-day policymaker (dagelijks beleidsbepaler) of such entity within the meaning of the FMSA.

-Individuals who are considered day-to-day policymakers within the meaning of the FMSA as well as Above CLA-employees may not receive severance payments by Athora in excess of 100% of the fixed annual gross salary (including holiday allowance and 13th month), except – with respect to Above CLA-employees not qualifying as a day-to-day policymaker – if this follows from the applicable social plan.
+Individuals who are considered day-to-day policymakers within the meaning of the FMSA as well as Above CLA-employees may not receive severance payments by Athora Netherlands in excess of 100% of the fixed annual gross salary (including holiday allowance and 13th month), except – with respect to Above CLA-employees not qualifying as a day-to-day policymaker – if this follows from the applicable social plan.

 Knowledge Grows When It Is Shared ∞

-To enable Athora’s strategy, qualified and motivated employees are key.
+To enable Athora Netherlands’ strategy, qualified and motivated employees are key.
 We offer a broad learning platform, what employees can choose from to develop themselves.
 It regards training for their own development but also to meet the requirements for the position of the employees.
-Beside this we also have the Athora Academy, which offers training for and by Athora employees; to make optimal use of each other's knowledge, skills and passion.
+Beside this we also have the Athora Netherlands’ Academy, which offers training for and by Athora Netherlands’ employees; to make optimal use of each other's knowledge, skills and passion.

-As stated in the CLA, every employee has a personal growth budget of € 750 per year, which can be spend on more training courses, courses, coaching or career scan that contributes to development and thus career and sustainable employability within or outside of Athora Netherlands, resulting from SDG 8 Decent work and economic growth.
+As stated in the CLA, every employee has a personal growth budget of € 1000 per year, which can be spend on more training courses, courses, coaching or career scan that contributes to development and thus career and sustainable employability within or outside of Athora Netherlands, resulting from SDG 8 Decent work and economic growth.

 Remuneration External Staff

-Athora uses external staff (“External Staff”) at times, for instance to accommodate peak loads and/or to avail itself of their specific expertise.
+Athora Netherlands uses external staff at times, for instance to accommodate peak loads and/or to avail itself of their specific expertise.

-No deviations from the Group Remuneration Policy are permitted unless explicitly approved by the Executive Board and by the Supervisory Board for Above-CLA employees, Athora Identified Staff or ACTIAM Identified Staff in accordance with Athora’s governance framework.
+No deviations from the Group Remuneration Policy are permitted unless explicitly approved by the Executive Board and, insofar it relates to the Above-CLA employees or Identified Staff, by the Supervisory Board in accordance with Athora Netherlands’ governance framework.